-Noise limits for CVC are provided in Table 1, Condition 7 of Schedule 3 of the development consent SSD-5465 (DC).
+Noise limits for CVC are provided in Table 1, Condition 7 of Schedule 3 of the current development consent SSD-5465 (DC) dated July 2021.
 Long-term goals for CVC are provided in Condition 8(d) of Schedule 3 of the DC.
 Relevant sections of the DC are reproduced in Appendix B.1.